dmlc/dgl/examples/pytorch/jknet/README.md

 ###### Model options
 ```
+--run              int     Number of running times.
+Default is 10.
 --epochs           int     Number of training epochs.
 Default is 500.
 --lr               float   Adam optimizer learning rate.
 Default is 0.01.
 --lamb             float   L2 regularization coefficient.
 Default is 0.0005.
 --hid-dim          int     Hidden layer dimensionalities.
 Default is 32.
---num-layers       int     Number of T.                        Default is 1.
+--num-layers       int     Number of T.                                Default is 5.
---mode             str     Type of aggregation.
+--mode             str     Type of aggregation ['cat', 'max', 'lstm'].
 Default is 'cat'.
 --dropout          float   Dropout applied at all layers.
 Default is 0.5.
 ```

 ###### Examples